aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 Query the data
 --------------

 Now that we have data in the OpenSearch cluster, we're ready to construct and run search queries.
-We will use ``search`` method which is provided by the OpenSearch Javascript client.
+We will use ``search`` method which is provided by the OpenSearch JavaScript client.

 The ``search`` method expects three optional parameters: ``params``, ``options`` and ``callback``.